• Skip to primary navigation

 Validate Their Desire to Seek Help

 People need to know their desire to get help doesn’t always need to be overt.
-They may secretly want help, yet feel afraid or reluctant to say so.
+They may secretly want help, yet feel afraid or reluctant to say so with the mental health stigma in men.
 Also, helping convince someone to go to therapy can be a delicate balancing act.
 On the one hand, a neutral and unthreatening discussion can get the conversation started, although it may quickly stall.
-On the other, making demands and threatening consequences may turn a potentially salvageable, albeit thin hope that may help when a significant other needs therapy into an unbridgeable chasm that can’t be crossed.
+On the other hand, making demands and threatening consequences may turn a potentially salvageable, albeit thin hope that may help when a significant other needs therapy into an unbridgeable chasm that can’t be crossed.

 These considerations don’t just pertain to treatment-intensive situations involving substance abuse and mental health care— they also apply to outpatient services like relationship and personal therapy.
 The desire to seek help is both noble and caring.
 It is a testament to how much you’re willing to do to help someone you love get the professional therapy they need.